dev-zoro/MiniGames-Projects/README.md

-# MiniGames-Projects
+# MiniGames-Projects(C++)
-I have made some mini-games/project just as time pass and to learn something while doing fun!
+I have made some mini-games/projects just as a hobby and to learn something while having fun!
 The following are the programs in the repo:
 1. Basic CLI Bank Application Program.
 2. Credit Card Validator Program.